skilesare/immortality/a-definition-of-morality.md

 ### On Evil

 Evil arises in two ways.

-The first is when the moral authority is threatend from below.
+The first is when the moral authority is threatened from below.

 The second is when the moral responsibility is ignored or currently unachievable.
 This often manifests in a 'moral dilemma' that seemingly cannot be overcome without committing some evil.